10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: no.

-Early US colonists stored their harvests in roasting corn cribs in hot parts of the country, sheltered barns made from wood.
-These rickety structures would attract rodents in their thousands, with corn snakes hot on their heels, ready to swallow a tasty meal and inadvertently save the New World explorers from certain starvation at the same time.
-The colonists recognised the corn snake’s skills as early as the mid-1600s, affectionately granting them the name.
+In the 1600s, early US colonists stored their harvests in roasting corn cribs in hot parts of the country, essentially sheltered barns made from wood.
+These rickety structures would attract rodents in their thousands, but corn snakes were often hot on their heels, ready to swallow a tasty meal, and inadvertently save New World explorers from certain starvation in the process.
+These colonists recognised the corn snake’s skills as early as the mid-1600s, affectionally granting them the name.

 5 Indochinese ratsnake